5 Real Ways to Lose Weight

 4. Walk

 It took millions of years of evolution for humans to become one of the only animals on Earth that walk on two legs.
 Do your ancestors (and the environment, and your waistline) a favor and utilize your two legs by walking more and driving less.
-If your school or your job or the store are only a few blocks away, walk (or ride a bike).
+If your school your job or the store are only a few blocks away, walk (or ride a bike).

 5. Learn constructive ways to deal with stress

 Remember, losing weight – and keeping it off – comes from consistent hard work and healthy eating.
 Despite what the internet tells you, there are no secrets, there are no magic pills, and there are no shortcuts.
-Focus on the reasons why you want to change the way you look, and follow these ways to make it happen.
+Focus on the reasons why you want to change the way you look and follow these ways to make it happen.

 If you’re looking for more help losing weight and keeping it off, contact Human Health Specialists at (480) 883-7240.
 Keep in mind that the Bod Pod body testing in Arizona can help keep you motivated and scientifically track your changes.